-Fellows can earn either a Master in International Development Policy from Duke or a master’s degree in various departments from the University of North Carolina.
-In addition, Fellows at both Duke and UNC can earn a graduate certificate in international peace and conflict resolution from the University of North Carolina.
+Fellows can earn a master's degree in international development policy from Duke or a master’s from various departments at the University of North Carolina.
+In addition, Fellows at both universities can earn a graduate certificate in international peace and conflict resolution from UNC.

-Fellowship recipients may not study at a Rotary Peace Center in their home country, with the exception of candidates from Thailand, who may attend the center at Chulalongkorn University.
+Fellowship recipients may not study at a Rotary Peace Center in their home countries, other than candidates from Thailand, who may attend the center at Chulalongkorn University.

 The Department of Peace Studies at Bradford is the largest in the world and offers several master’s degrees related to peace, conflict, security, and development.

-Fellows earn a master’s degree in international studies and peace and conflict studies in the Graduate Centre of Governance and International Affairs.
+Fellows earn a master’s degree in international studies and peace and conflict studies at the Graduate Centre of Governance and International Affairs.

 The Department of Peace and Conflict Research offers a master’s degree in social science.
-It is internationally renowned for its free and globally accessible collection of data related to conflict.
+It is internationally renowned for its free and globally accessible collection of data related to armed conflict and organized violence.

-The professional development certificate is awarded to experienced professionals who complete the university’s intensive three-month program in peace and conflict prevention and resolution.
+The professional development certificate is awarded to experienced leaders who complete the university’s intensive three-month program in peace and conflict prevention and resolution.